SkyRats/workshops/03_Encapsulation/README.md

 ### Getters and Setter Methods

 Getters and Setters allow you to effectively protect your data.
 This is a technique used greatly when creating classes.
-For each variable, a get method will return its value and a set method will set the value.
+For each variable, a `get` method will return its value and a `set` method will change its value.

 Check out the **example** below: